gohugoio/hugo/content/en/installation/linux.md

 ### Solus

 The [Solus] distribution of Linux includes Hugo in its package repository.
-This will install the _standard_ flavor of Hugo:
+This will install the _standard_ edition of Hugo:

 ```sh
 sudo eopkg install hugo